- Last updated:

 Racism.
 It Stops with Me is a national strategy that aims to promote a clear understanding of what racism is, and how it can be prevented and reduced.
 Racism has no place in Australia.
 Join the campaign and take a stand.

 Held in August each year, Multicultural Queensland Month is the state’s largest multicultural celebration.
 It brings together people from across the state to perform, share, taste, listen, and learn.
-It acknowledges that, while we may come from different cultures, we all love living in Queensland.
-If you would like to keep up-to-date with multicultural initiatives held in Queensland all year round:
+This year we acknowledge the role that everyone plays in contributing to Queensland’s culture and prosperity through the theme 'Inclusion in action'.

 Event and project support